-The luminous rooms with floor to ceiling windows looking out onto stunning views of Manhattan are the real draw of this factory-turned-hotel on the Williamsburg waterfront.
-With stylish yet homely decor, custom made beds and locally produced bath products, the Wythe Hotel offers a true Brooklyn-style home away from home.
-Expect exposed brick, patterned tiled floors and marble tabletops, all the makings of a dreamy accommodation for your city stay.
+Luminous rooms with floor to ceiling windows look out onto stunning views of Manhattan from Brooklyn’s Wythe Hotel.
+The 117 year-old factory-turned-hotel on the Williamsburg waterfront boasts stylish yet homely decor, from custom made beds to locally produced bath products.
+The rooftop bar, Ides, is a local favourite for bespoke cocktails and King Kong skyline views of the sunset, as is the hotel’s restaurant, Reynard, equally known for delicious local dishes cooked over a wood-fired heath.
+The Wythe Hotel offers a true Brooklyn-style setting from which to explore the exciting borough.
+Expect exposed brick, patterned tiled floors and marble tabletops, all the makings of a dreamy accommodation for your stay.

 Brooklyn is a borough with an ethos of community at its heart, and Metta truly puts this into practice.
 Appropriately named after the Buddhist term for kindness, the eco-friendly neighbourhood restaurant sits in historic Fort Greene.
 The carbon neutral restaurant fuses the age-old art of asado (open-fire barbecue) with the trendy locavore movement built on the importance of locally produced foods, to offer a highly curated menu that is at once sustainable and bursting with flavour.
 Delectable mains such as the crispy duck neck with sour cabbage, creme fraiche and dill are among the many dishes that are not to be missed.
 Metta is understandably a popular spot amongst the Brooklyn crowd so we suggest avoiding the crowds and going early on a balmy weeknight for a relaxed, delicious dining experience.